 150 English local authorities and all authorities in Wales have the strategic lead for education of children and young people.
 They have a legal duty to ensure that every child fulfils his or her educational potential.
 The authority must be a champion for the best interests of the pupil and listen to the concerns and interests of parents and carers.
 It must monitor the performance of maintained schools in its area and ensure that where improvements are necessary, these are carried out effectively and expeditiously.

-The LGA works to support authorities to develop and improve their educational services for all children and young people.
+The LGA works to support authorities to develop and improve their educational services for all children. and young people.

 3 July 2014

 Councils have a key role to play in the lives of children and young people, from the early years to age 25 and beyond, writes Cllr David Simmonds

 The DfE has announced additional 'new burdens' funding for local authorities to implement the special educational needs and disabilities (SEND) reforms.

 The CfPS and the LGA are now collecting case studies on how councils have adapted the role of ward councillors, building on their community leadership role to build effective relationships with schools in their patch.

 Recent Labour Force Survey data and council-collected NCCIS data releases show the number of disengaged 16 to 18-year-olds falling by 44 per cent over the last four to five years.

 In the wake of investigations in Birmingham, the LGA believes that empowered councils are the solution to holding local schools to account and helping rebuild both pupil and parent confidence.